microhh/readthedocs/source/Tutorials/realistic_cases.rst

 Large scale forcings
 -----------------------
-Our Cabauw simulation includes large scale forcings based on ERA5 (:ref:`Large-scale forcings ``[force]```).
+Our Cabauw simulation includes :ref:`Large-scale forcings ``[force]``` based on ERA5.
 This includes the following aspects and their settings in ``cabauw.ini`` and ``cabauw_input.nc``:

 | 1.
-A large scale pressure force, derived from the timedependent geostropic wind and the coriolis parameter.
+A large scale pressure force, derived from the time dependent geostropic wind and the coriolis parameter.
 |     ``cabauw.ini``: ``swlspres=geo``, ``swtimedep_geo=true`` and ``fc=0.000115``.
 |     ``cabauw_input.nc``: profiles of the geostropic wind (u and v) in the ``timedep`` group.
 | 2.
-Timedependent large scale advection of thl, qt, u and v.
+Time dependent large scale advection of thl, qt, u and v.
 |     ``cabauw.ini``: ``swls=1``, ``swtimedep_ls=true``, ``lslist=thl,qt,u,v`` and ``timedeplist_ls=thl,qt,u,v``.
 |     ``cabauw_input.nc``: profiles of thl_ls, qt_ls, u_ls and v_ls in the ``timedep`` group.
 | 3.
-Timedepenent large scale subsidence based on the local field.
+Time dependent large scale subsidence based on the local field.
 |     ``cabauw.ini``: ``swwls=local`` and ``swtimedep_wls=true``.
 |     ``cabauw_input.nc``: ``w_ls`` profile in the ``timedep`` group.
 | 4.
-Nudging towards the timedependent ERA5 profiles of thl, qt, u and v.
+Nudging towards the time dependent ERA5 profiles of thl, qt, u and v.
 |     ``cabauw.ini``: ``swnudge=true``, ``swtimedep_nudge=true`` and ``nudgelist=thl,qt,u,v``.
 |     ``cabauw_input.nc``: profiles of thl_nudge, qt_nudge, u_nudge and v_nudge in the ``timedep`` group + profile of the nudging factor in the ``init`` group.
-| The ``cabauw_input.nc`` file also contains the time at which the timedependent variables are given.
+| The ``cabauw_input.nc`` file also contains the time at which the time dependent variables are given.

 .. admonition:: Example